 Physical activity uses a lot of energy.
-It is difficult for the body to recover if energy levels are not replenished within 15 to 30 minutes after finishing a workout.
-Eating even a little snack shortly after exercising can help to restore energy levels.
+It may be difficult for the body to recover if energy levels are not replenished following a moderate or intense workout.
+Eating within two hours after exercising can help to restore energy levels.

 In this article, we explore several components of a healthful post-workout snack and describe how they benefit the body.

 The following are examples of foods and compounds that help the body to absorb nutrients quickly and speed recovery.

 Other than milk, dairy products rich in protein include:

 - cottage cheese

 In fact, a 1 cup serving of low-fat kefir contains